nebojsatomic/nebojsatomic/README.md

 - ⚡ Fun fact: ...
 -->

-- 💬 Ask me about anything
+- 💬 Chat with me about anything, even if it is only about how bad the weather is
 - 📫 How to reach me: connect with me on LinkedIn.
 - you can also subscribe to my YT channel for some totally unrelated stuff.